aristidebm/filedispatch/README.md

   -P PORT, --port PORT  web app port (default: 3001) -d, --daemon          Run as daemon
-  -x, --exit            Sends SIGTERM to the running daemon --no-webapp           Whether to launch web app --log-file LOG_FILE   Where logs have to come if working in daemon.
+  -x, --exit            Sends SIGTERM to the running daemon --with-webapp         Whether to launch web app (default: false) --log-file LOG_FILE   Where logs have to come if working in daemon.
 Ignored if working in foreground.
   --log-level LOG_LEVEL
                         Logging level (default: INFO)